120 Broadway, 38th Floor

 New York, NY

-The steel-frame high-rise at 120 Broadway was constructed between 1914 and 1915 as the new headquarters for the Equitable Life Assurance Company.
+The steel-frame high rise at 120 Broadway was constructed between 1914 and 1915 as the new headquarters for the Equitable Life Assurance Company.
 The 38-story, “H” shaped structure, known simply as the Equitable Building, was designed in the Beaux-Arts style by architects Ernest R. Graham, the successor to Daniel H. Burnham and Company, and Peirce Anderson.
 The 38th and 39th floors of the Equitable Building feature the historic Bankers Club space with elaborate architectural woodwork and ornamental plaster ceilings and walls.
-The building was listed on the National Register of Historic Places in 1978 and designated a New York City Landmark in 1995.
-The building was acquired by Silverstein Properties in 1980, which began a phased capital improvement program with Beyer Blinder Belle Architects.
+The building was added to the National Register of Historic Places in 1978 and designated a New York City Landmark in 1995.
+Silverstein Properties acquired the building by in 1980 and began a phased capital improvement program with Beyer Blinder Belle Architects.

 Removal of drywall partitions revealed extensive damage to historic ornamental plaster.
 Our plasterers made site molds of the major elements for replication.
 Small elements were cast onsite for rapid repairs, while larger ornamental elements were cast in the studio.
 They repaired cracks, dents, and holes in the plaster, removed loose paint and non-original materials, and installed large cast cove moldings to reinstate missing ceiling elements.
 Plaster grilles were replicated and installed at 24 clerestory windows to replace disintegrating and missing historic grilles.
 Decorative painting that EverGreene created in the 1990s remained intact and was gently cleaned, with infill painting at areas of plaster damage.